Risk Management Framework Procedure

 The Risk Appetite Statements, Risk Assessment, Risk Management Plan and Risk Matrix together create an understanding of the Managed Risk and provide indicative recommended actions to act as guidance in decision making.
 Based on the outcome of the assessment process, risks will be evaluated to ratings of Low, Medium, High and Extreme requiring differing levels of approval and management as set out in the Risk Assessment Guideline.
 Risk owners will record pertinent information and data relating to their risks and controls in the relevant risk register.

 Some areas of the University may require a specific or customised approach to risk management to meet regulatory, industry or contractual requirements.
-These instances are dealt with on a case-by-case basis with the Strategy Governance and Risk team.
+These instances are dealt with on a case-by-case basis with the Risk Function.

 7.2.4 Risk Assurance Program - Cycle Continuous Improvement